-Two wooden grain elevators once stood at this site on the CPR Glenboro Subdivision in the Rural Municipality of Headingley.
-Elevator “A” was built around 1920 and was used into the 1980s.
+Two wooden grain elevators operated by Manitoba Pool Elevators once stood at Headingley on the CPR Glenboro Subdivision.
+Elevator A was built around 1912 by Western Canada Flour Mills.
 It was later moved to the Sturgeon Creek Hutterite Colony in the RM of Rosser, where it still stands today.
-Elevator “B” was built around 1953, with a capacity of 45,400 bushels, and was closed on 1 November 1996.
-It reopened temporarily in 1997 to handle grain displaced from the Red River Valley by a major flood but was demolished in March 1999.
+Elevator B was built in 1952, with an initial capacity of 50,000 bushels.
+Augmented with a 114,000-bushel crib annex in 1968, the facility was renovated in 1975.
+Closed in November 1996, it reopened temporarily in 1997 to handle grain displaced from the Red River Valley by a major flood but was demolished in March 1999.

 Agents / Buyers

 Digital orthophotographs, Manitoba Land Initiative, Government of Manitoba.

 Manitoba Pool Fonds, S. J. McKee Archives, Brandon University.

 Obituary [Roger G. Mudge], Winnipeg Free Press, 5 July 2003.

 Obituary [Ralph Steven Tanchak], Winnipeg Free Press, 28 May 2019.